rns21/RDK_Documentation/docs/docu/RDKV-Documentations/rdkwindowmgr.md

 # RDK Window Manager

+RDK Window Manager (rdkwindowmanager) is responsible for creating Wayland displays, compositing application surfaces, managing window properties, and handling input routing and focus on RDK video and entertainment devices.
+It depends on Westeros for Wayland compositor creation and Essos for display context management, and exposes its control surface as a Thunder plugin that clients reach through the Firebolt API layer.

-RDK Window Manager (`rdkwindowmanager`) is the compositing and window management component in the RDK middleware stack.
-It creates and manages Wayland display surfaces for client applications, composites application windows onto the screen using OpenGL ES 2.0, and routes all keyboard and pointer input events to the correct application.
-The component is built as a shared library (`librdkwindowmanager.so`) that exposes a `CompositorController` API surface, and optionally as a standalone process entrypoint that embeds that library.
+RDK Window Manager is the display and input management layer within the RDK Core Middleware stack.
+It initialises a Westeros-backed Wayland compositor, allocates per-application display surfaces, composites those surfaces onto the screen using OpenGL ES 2.0, and routes key and pointer input from Linux input devices to the correct application.
+Window properties — position, size, opacity, z-order, visibility, and crop — are managed at runtime.
+An inactivity-detection mechanism monitors the elapsed time since the last key event and notifies subscribers when the device becomes idle.

-**As a device-level service**, RDK Window Manager gives every connected Wayland client its own isolated display surface, enforces z-order layering and visibility rules, delivers focus-based and intercepted key events, and emits lifecycle notifications (connect, disconnect, first-frame, focus, blur) to registered listeners.
-Applications are identified by a display name and may be assigned virtual resolutions, cropped viewports, opacity levels, and scaled bounds independently of one another.

-**At the module level**, the component is organised around a `CompositorController` singleton that owns a list of active `RdkCompositor` objects (one per client display).
-The `EssosInstance` singleton wraps the Essos EGL and input context; all key and pointer events enter through Essos callbacks and are forwarded to `CompositorController` for routing.
-Firebolt protocol extensions — `firebolt_shell`, `firebolt_surface`, and `firebolt_wm` — are loadable Westeros plugins that extend the Wayland protocol surface available to Firebolt-capable clients.
+The component ships three Wayland protocol extensions (`firebolt_shell`, `firebolt_surface`, `firebolt_wm`) that give Wayland clients direct access to surface creation and property control without requiring a Thunder round-trip.
+When enabled at build time, a VNC server provides remote frame-buffer access over a TCP connection.

+From a device perspective the component acts as the single Wayland display server for all applications — native, HTML, and Lightning — and arbitrates which application receives keyboard focus at any given moment.
+It is consumed by the Thunder plugin that bridges higher-level Firebolt API calls down to the compositor.

 ```mermaid
 flowchart LR